Carrollton, Texas: Primary and secondary schools

 Most of Carrollton is a part of the Carrollton-Farmers Branch Independent School District which is within Dallas and Denton counties.
 Dallas Independent School District also serves a small portion of Carrollton in the southeast and Coppell Independent School District covers a portion to the southwest, both in Dallas County.
 The Lewisville Independent School District covers the northern sections of the city.

 The portion of Carrollton in Collin County is within the Plano Independent School District.

 CFBISD operates three high schools in Carrollton: Newman Smith High School, R.L.
 Turner High School, and Creekview High School.
 Lewisville ISD operates Hebron High School.

-The DISD portion is served partially by Jerry R. Junkins Elementary School in Carrollton, Ewell D. Walker Middle School in Dallas, and W. T. White High School in Dallas.
+The DISD portion is within the attendance boundaries of Jerry R. Junkins Elementary School in Carrollton, Ewell D. Walker Middle School in Dallas, and W. T. White High School in Dallas.
 Private schools in the area include The Saint Anthony School, Carrollton Christian Academy.
 At one time Coram Deo Academy had a campus in Carrollton.

 There are three major charter schools in Carrollton.
 Carrollton Classical Academy, grades K–9, which holds classes at the recently purchased First Baptist Carrollton Josey Campus, Harmony School of Innovation, grades K–8, and Trivium Academy, grades K–8, which holds classes on the campus of First Methodist Carrollton.
 The 13,000-capacity Tommy Standridge Stadium is located in Carrollton; it is mostly used for high school football and soccer.